divkakwani/webcorpus/readme.md

 ### Usage

-###### Running Crawls
+##### Running Crawls

-* Next, create the log directory where all the logs will be dumped.
-Now, start the scrapyd server from project directory and deploy the spiders:
+* First, create a log directory where all the logs will be dumped.
+Next, start the scrapyd server from project directory and deploy the spiders:

   ```bash
   # current directory is webcorpus